Giles-Billenness/Final-Year-Project-Self-supervised-Transformers/README.md

 # Final Year Project - Self-supervised Transformers

+Coursework created for the COM3001 Professional Project module during my Computer Science BSc at Surrey University.
+Completed Year 3 Summer 2022.

+‘Self-supervised transformers for the downstream classification of diverse systemic conditions’, supervised by Professor H Lilian Tang.

+I experimented with unsupervised and transfer learning with vision transformers, specifically the Swin Transformer for the diagnosis of systemic medical conditions using retinal images (fundus images).

+The data used for this project was sourced from largescale real-world public datasets, these were EyePACS and the UK biobank.

+One of the models created during the project achieved equivalent performance to previous industrystandard research in the diabetic retinopathy grading task using a significantly smaller image size.

+This project also proved that the task of medical diagnosis from retinal images can be done, and with fewer computational resources than previously thought, with reasonable accuracy (to detect dementia, hypertension, and renal issues), as useful knowledge can be transferred from domains with an abundance of data (such as ImageNet or EyePACS) to domains with limited samples.

+Finally, the model’s image focus points aligned with past theoretical research, showing that those areas can be potential research areas to discover biomarkers for disease.
+These focus points were identified using class activation mapping with the attention layers of the architecture.

+Processing for this project was done using Surrey’s HPC AI cluster scheduled using HTCondor.

 --------------------------------------------------------------------------------------------------------------------------------------------

 Code used throughout this project uses strings for paths to directories and file paths that will need to be replaced with the correct paths on your system.